Facilitator-Cards/facilitator-cards/content/blog/a-practical-guide-for-how-to-reduce-your-triggers-using-facilitator-cards.md

 \[insert pic with two different cards, circle the individual and pairs icons\]

-Say you planned to do Spectrum Questions, swap it out for Pair & Share, Minute Papers, or Declarative Statements to give yourself the space to get back to baseline while your participants can remain engaged without your guidance.
+Say you planned to do Spectrum Questions, swap it out for Pair & Share, Minute Papers, or Declarative Pairs to give yourself the space to get back to baseline while your participants can remain engaged without your guidance.

 ## Plug-And-Play